JeongMyeonghoon1105/Blog/README.md

-## Story Mate
+## Tech Log

-### Welcome to the source of my diary web page.
+### Welcome to the source of my tech blog.

-Story Mate is categorized diary for diligent people.
+I'll introduce interesting stuffs about software in this blog.

 <br/>